abhaykumarPS/arm-software-developers-ads/content/learning-paths/server-and-cloud/postgresql/multi_node_deployment.md

 ssh -i ~/.ssh/private_key ubuntu@{{ primary_node_ip }}
 ```
 Next, edit the main configuration file **/etc/postgresql/9.6/main/postgresql.conf** using your editor.
 With the file open, locate the **listen_addresses** directive.
-This directive specifies the host under which the PostgreSQL database server listens to connections.
-Uncomment the directive by removing the `#` symbol then replace localhost with **'*'** in single quotation marks as shown:
+This directive specifies the IP address under which the PostgreSQL database server listens for connections.
+Uncomment the directive by removing the **#** symbol then replace localhost with **'*'** in single quotation marks as shown:

 ![image](https://user-images.githubusercontent.com/92078754/215722631-7ec6ac62-7726-4fee-821c-ad1149699efd.png)